milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

+---
+description: TOC depth is limited to 3 levels
+toc_depth: 3
+---

 # Built-in presets

 MiXCR provides a comprehensive list of built-in presets for many of available commercial kits, data types and library preparation protocols.